NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-SnapshotPolicy/docs/snapshotpolicycopy.md

 #### ScheduleName

-Schedule name at which Snapshot copies are captured on the volume.
+Schedule name at which snapshot copies are captured on the volume.

 _Required_: Yes